Snail-IDE/docs/docs/packager/commercial-use.md

 For more information, see "May I use / remix Scratch support materials, sprites, images, sounds or sample projects I’ve found on the website?" and "Can I sell my Scratch projects?" in https://scratch.mit.edu/faq

-If you make money off of the packager, you are encouraged to [donate to us and the projects we rely upon](/donate). ❤️
+If you make money off of the packager, you are encouraged to [the projects we rely upon](/donate). ❤️